Cambridge Hub is delighted to announce the winners of the first ever Vice-Chancellor’s Social Impact Awards in Cambridge, held in February 2019.

 From a total of fifty-five nominations, the panel of judges chose four winners, and two highly commended.
 These students came from a variety of courses and levels of study, and have been involved in a large range of social and environmental issues.
 The judging panel consisted of Rachel Newell, Social Enterprise Manager at Wintercomfort; Frances Meegan, University of Cambridge Careers Adviser; and Charlie Hamilton, CEO of Student Hubs.

 The awards were presented by Professor Toope, in a ceremony on the 5th of February in Emmanuel College.
 In his speech the Vice-Chancellor spoke about the importance of recognising social impact achievement within the university:

-The winners received tailored support from Cambridge Hub to help expand their impact, alongside the opportunity to be fast-tracked onto the Worthwhile graduate scheme.
+The winners received tailored support from Cambridge Hub to help expand their impact.

 Below are more details on the winners and highly commended, congratulations all!